raresloth/itms-scripts/README.md

 `clean_after_submit` - Removes the itms package after successfully submitting it.

+By default, `upload_after_verify` is set to `false` since you should do a dry run first to ensure all your data looks right.

 ## App Store Images
 Use the following convention to name your app store images that you want to upload: